Home

 That’s not to say you should no longer acquire new customers, of course.
 The point is, if you have a limited budget, focus on customer retention more than customer acquisition.
 This way, you get the most value from the money you spend.

 Now, how exactly can you boost customer retention rates?
-Just keep your customer happy.
+Just keep your customers happy.

 Offer high-quality SaaS products in the first place.
 Also, make it a habit to engage with your customers.
 If there are customer inquiries, answer them–and promptly.
 Make sure you have a dedicated customer success team and strategy in place.